stemangiola/tidygate/README.md

 defined as constant values, or can be controlled by values in a specified column.

-Once the plot has been created, multiple lasso selection gates can be drawn with the mouse.
-When you have finished your selection, click continue. `gate` will then return a vector of strings, recording the gates each X and Y coordinate pair is within.
+Once the plot has been created, multiple gates can be drawn with the mouse.
+When you have finished, click continue. `gate` will then return a vector of strings, recording the gates each X and Y coordinate pair is within.

 ``` r
 mtcars_gated <-